ekuric/ioscale/io-generic/io-README.md

 # Use the provided template
 oc apply -f templates/geniotest.yml
 ```
+For virtual machine image we use current Fedora ( at time of this writing it is Fedora 42 ).
+Generally any RHEL based distribution will work. `dnf` is used as packet manager, so Debian based images will not work out of box.

 ### Step 2: Configure Tests

+`fio-config.yaml` contain all necessary for test, you will need to adapt it for your specific test case!

 ```bash
 # Edit the FIO configuration
 vim io-generic/fio-config.yaml